• Share this on:

 External packaging labels should include:

 The most important information on the product labels of blankets and throws is composition, size, origin and care labelling.
-The buyer will also specify what information they need on the product labels or on the item itself, such as logos or ‘made in’ information.
+The buyer will further specify what information they need on the product labels or on the item itself, such as logos or ‘made in’ information.
 This is part of the order specifications.
-In Europe EAN or barcodes are often included on the product label.
-For more information, please refer to the chapter on the Textile Regulation.
+In Europe, EAN or barcodes are commonly used on the product label.
+For more information, please refer to the section on the Textile Regulation.

 Packaging specifications